 The culture and customs of Armenians have formed for centuries.
-A bit hot-tempered but open-hearted and good-natured at the same time, Armenians are famous for their kindness and hospitality, respect for adults, strong family values and gentle attitude to children.
-Almost all the tourists travelling around Armenia mention these remarkable features and for a long time keep in memory the warm communication with locals.
+A bit hot-tempered but open-hearted and good-natured, Armenians are famous for their kindness and hospitality, respect for adults, strong family values and gentle attitude to children.
+Almost all the tourists traveling around Armenia mention these remarkable features and for a long time keep in memory the warm communication with locals.

 Armenian Customs: Greeting and farewell

 Undoubtedly, the question of greeting and farewell traditions always interests tourists.
 In Armenia, everything is quite simple.
 At the first meeting with a new acquaintance Armenians always shake hands – this is the most common way to salute.
 However, in case of real closeness and friendship, male friends kiss each other while greeting or leave-taking.
 The same concerns to female friends.
 It may seem very strange to foreigners, but kissing is a symbol of the friendship and long acquaintance for Armenians.

 The next important question is the culture of tipping.
 In general, in recent years the majority of cafes and restaurants tend to add to the bill 8-10% of the total cost of the order as a tip for the waiter.
 Although, in spite of this, visitors often leave some more tips in case they are very satisfied with the service.
 If the bill is not specified by the amount of the tip, then you should leave 5-10% or more, in case you are very pleased with the service.